-Entrance to the village of Le Désert-en-Valjoufrey
+Car park at the entrance to the village of Le Désert-en-Vajouffrey

 Environmental sensitive areas

 Along your trek, you will go through sensitive areas related to the presence of a specific species or environment.
 In these areas, an appropriate behaviour allows to contribute to their preservation.
 For detailed information, specific forms are accessible for each area.